-How Can I Get an Emergency Passport
+How to Get an Emergency Passport

 What Qualifies as an Urgent Passport Need?

 Urgent passport services are intended for travelers who have confirmed international travel plans within 14 days or who must obtain a foreign visa within the next 28 days.
-To apply for an urgent passport you need to make an appointment at one of the 26 passport agencies or centers in person only.
-These appointments can be very competitive, so even if you meet the criteria to apply, there is no guarantee that you will be able to get an appointment.
+To apply for an urgent passport, you need to make an appointment at one of the 26 passport agencies or centers in person only.

 Application Process for an Urgent Passport